Kevin Mullin: Tenure

 Mullin left a California hospital bed with IV attached on February 25, 2025, flying to Washington for an emergency vote against a budget resolution that same day.
 The resolution, favored by president Trump, was not certain to pass.
 At the request of the Democratic leadership several Democrats who were absent with medical issues were secretly brought to Washington for the vote.
 The resolution ultimately passed by the narrowest possible margin.

 Personal life

 Mullin is married to Jessica Stanfill Mullin, with whom he has twin sons.
-They live in South San Francisco.